shrimpcast/shrimpcast/README.md

 > [!IMPORTANT]
 > SSL will be automatically configured.
 You **MUST** have properly configured DNS records before running the script.

-2. (Optional) If you're using Cloudflare as a reverse proxy, run:
+2. (Optional) If you're using Cloudflare as a reverse proxy, run: <br>

    ```bash
    wget -O cloudflare_setup.sh https://github.com/shrimpcast/shrimpcast/releases/latest/download/cloudflare_setup.sh